cloro

 On this page

-Google’s anti-bot stack is the hardest sustained engineering problem on the public web, and 2025 made it materially worse.
-Three things changed at once.
+Google’s anti-bot stack is the hardest sustained engineering problem on the public web, and 2025 made it worse.
+Three things changed at once, and together they reshape how you pick the best Google scraper.

-The n=100 parameter was deprecated on September 11, 2025, forcing SERP scrapers to paginate 10 results at a time.
-Per Locomotive Agency and Optimizely, the change roughly 10בd infrastructure costs for rank trackers overnight — Semrush, Ahrefs, and every SERP-API provider now make ten times more requests to retrieve the same top-100 dataset.
+The &num=100 parameter was deprecated on September 11, 2025.
+SERP scrapers now paginate 10 results at a time.
+Per Locomotive Agency and Optimizely, the change roughly 10בd infrastructure costs for rank trackers overnight.
+Semrush, Ahrefs, and every SERP-API provider now make ten times more requests to retrieve the same top-100 dataset.

-AI Overviews now trigger on roughly 48% of tracked queries per BrightEdge, and seoClarity measured a 475% YoY growth in AIO presence on U.S. mobile search between September 2024 and September 2025.
-A scraper that doesn’t parse the generative block at the top of the SERP is now missing the most important part of the page.
+BrightEdge’s broader tracking puts AIO at roughly 48% of all tracked queries. seoClarity measured 475% YoY growth in AIO presence on U.S. mobile search between September 2024 and September 2025.
+A scraper that skips the generative block misses the most important part of the page.

-And the candidate pool widened: per Ahrefs’ 4-million-URL study, only 38% of pages cited inside Google AI Overviews also rank in the top 10 for the same query — down from 76% just seven months earlier.
-Ranking is no longer the same business outcome it was, and tracking ranking without tracking AI Overview citation captures only half the picture.
+And the candidate pool widened.
+Per Ahrefs’ 4-million-URL study, only 38% of pages cited inside Google AI Overviews also rank in the top 10 — down from 76% seven months earlier.
+Ranking is no longer the same business outcome it was.
+Tracking rank without tracking AI Overview citation captures only half the picture.

 Scope of this post.
-This roundup covers tools tested specifically for scraping Google’s surfaces (Search, Maps, Images, Jobs, Business Profile, Shopping).
-If you’re shopping for a multi-engine SERP API spanning Google + Bing + ChatGPT Search + Perplexity through one parsed-JSON interface, see Best SERP APIs in 2026.
-For pricing breakdowns specifically, see Cheapest SERP API 2026.
+This roundup covers tools tested for scraping Google’s surfaces (Search, Maps, Images, Jobs, Business Profile, Shopping).
+For a multi-engine SERP API spanning Google + Bing + ChatGPT Search + Perplexity through one parsed-JSON interface, see Best SERP APIs in 2026.
+For pricing specifically, see Cheapest SERP API 2026.

 The 10 Google scrapers at a glance